Available in Nexus Repository OSS and Nexus Repository Pro

 .npmrc.
 The value has to be generated by base64-encoding the string of

-username:password.
-You can create this encoded string with the command line call
+You can create this encoded string on Linux with the

 After this the base64 encoded credentials can be found in between the begin and end certificate lines in the output file: